microsoft/fluentui/apps/fabric-website/src/pages/Controls/ButtonPage/docs/mac/ButtonOverview.md

 Buttons give people a way to trigger an action.
 They're typically found in windows, alerts, and dialogs.
 Some buttons are specialized for particular tasks, such as navigation, repeated actions, or presenting menus.
-The FluentUI button for macOS adds system appropriate hover effects when your mouse rests over it.
+The Fluent UI button for macOS adds system-appropriate hover effects when the mouse rests over it.

 <DisplayToggle onText="Dark" offText="Light" label="Theme Switcher">